JaneliaSciComp/BigStitcher-Spark/README.md

 The results will be written in the XML and the interestpoints.n5 directory, in order to compute transformation models and apply them to the images you need to run [matching](#ip-match) followed by the [solver](#solver) that computes a global optimization.

-Please run `detect-interestpoints` without parameters to get help for all command line arguments.
+Please run `detect-interestpoints` without parameters to get help for all command line arguments. `-s` and `-t` define the sigma and threshold of the Difference-of-Gaussian, respectively and `-l` specifies the label for the interest points. `--minIntensity` and `--maxIntensity` set the range in which all processed blocks are normalized to `[0...1]`; these values are mandatory since each individual Spark job is unable to figure out correct min/max values of the images.
+You could find good guesses for all these values by starting the interactive interest point detection in BigStitcher. `-dsxy` and `-dsz` define the downsampling at which interest point detection is performed.
+Using `--localization` you can specify the type of subpixel localization, either `NONE` or `QUADRATIC`.

 You can choose which Tiles `--tileId`, Channels `--channelId`, Iluminations `--illuminationId`, Angles `--angleId` and Timepoints `--timepointId` will be processed, a typical choice could be `--timepointId 18 --tileId 0,1,2,3,6,7,8` to only process the timepoint 18 and select Tiles.
 If you would like to choose Views more fine-grained, you can specify their ViewIds directly, e.g. `-vi '0,0' -vi '0,1' -vi '1,1'` to process ViewId 0 & 1 of Timepoint 0 and ViewId 1 of Timepoint 1.
 By default, everything will be processed.